linode/developers/hugo/content/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04.md

         </VirtualHost>
         ~~~

-    {: .note }
+    {{< note >}}
-    > The file example above has all comment sections removed for brevity; you may keep or remove the commented areas as you see fit.
+The file example above has all comment sections removed for brevity; you may keep or remove the commented areas as you see fit.

-    >
-    > The `ServerAlias` directive allows you to include multiple domain names or subdomains for a single host.
+The `ServerAlias` directive allows you to include multiple domain names or subdomains for a single host.
 The example above allows visitors to use `example.com` or `www.example.com` to navigate to this virtual host.

+{{< /note >}}

 3. Create the directories referenced above: